Endigo: 2015–2022: YouTube ventures and viral songs

-2023–present: Drag Race Sverige, relocation to Sweden
+2023–2024: Drag Race Sverige, Final Fantasy VII, Ace Attorney

 In 2023, Endigo participated in the first season of Drag Race Sverige, the Swedish adaptation of the reality competition series RuPaul's Drag Race.
 She gained recognition for her creative runway looks and performances, showcasing her versatility and talent in the competition.
 On the show, Endigo opened up about the possibility of identifying as transgender but stated that she was not sure yet.
 In the first episode, Endigo landed at the bottom and won the lip-sync against Almighty Aphroditey to "Puss & Kram" by Daniela Rathana.
 Later on, she was placed at the bottom again with Elecktra and lost the lip-sync to "Sexual Revolution" by Army of Lovers, finishing in 7th place.

-Following her appearance on Drag Race Sverige, Endigo announced that she had signed a management partnership with the Swedish company Clap Your Hands AB.